Wallace W. Douglas (1914-1995) Papers

-Boxes 1 - 4: The Wallace W. Douglas Papers fill three and a half boxes and span the period 1930-1976 with the bulk of the material falling between 1950 and 1973.
+The initial donation of the papers of Wallace W. Douglas fills three and a half boxes and spans the period 1930-1976 with the bulk of the material falling between 1950 and 1973.
 The papers are divided into three main categories: education, correspondence and teaching files, with small amounts of biographical material, one research file, speech and publications.

 The education files are mainly notes on Douglas' Ph.D. thesis.
 The general correspondence deals primarily with Douglas' academic and professional activities.
 One folder (Box 1, Folder 15) pertains to the Department of English's Committee on Departmental Organization which he chaired (1968-1969.)

 The teaching files contain mostly examination sheets and course descriptions.
-Douglas' interest in composition is represented in materials relating to the Committee on Composition (Box 1, Folder 28) and two folders relating to the N.D.E.A.-sponsored institute on writing in 1967 (Box 2, Folders 1 - 2).
+Douglas' interest in composition is represented in materials relating to the Committee on Composition (Box 1, Folder 28) and two folders relating to the institute on writing sponsored under the auspices of the National Defense Education Act in 1967 (Box 2, Folders 1 - 2).